+Example 3.14.
+Command showing DG-200 download and erase on Linux

+'''

+gpsbabel -t -i dg-200,erase -o gpx /dev/ttyUSB0 outputfile.gpx

+'''

 Example 3.15.
-Command showing DG-200 download and erase on Linux gpsbabel -t -i dg-200,erase -o gpx /dev/ttyUSB0 outputfile.gpx gpsbabel -t -i dg-200,erase_only /dev/ttyUSB0

-Example 3.16.
-Command showing DG-200 erase_only option on Linux
+Command showing DG-200 erase only option on Linux

 The DG-200 provides a physical USB interface to the host computer, but internally it uses a Prolific PL-2303 chip to do this.
 So you must have drivers installed on your computer to recognize the PL-2303 and provide that data as a serial port to software like GPSBabel.
 Such software comes with the unit for Windows.
 Prolific provides software for Mac OS/X, but unfortunately their driver has a defect which makes it unstable with GPSBabel.